Moab Spring Activities + Travel Tips

 You can’t beat the weather when visiting Arches National Park in the spring to explore the park filled with arches, spires, fins and balanced rocks!

-Arches Timed Entry tickets are required beginning in April.
+April 1 through October 31 Arches will require a timed entry National Park reservation to enter the park from 7 am to 4 pm.
 You can still visit Arches even if you don’t have a ticket!
-Just plan to get into the park before 6 am or after 5pm.
+Just plan to get into the park before 6 am or after 5 pm.
 Going at those times will help you avoid the crowds, and it’s a great time for Arches National Park photography!

 - Arches National Park scenic drive